 The failure of the Nazi Party to sweep all before them despite its charismatic leader and the modern campaigning techniques it adopted had taught Goebbels a valuable lesson - success could not be guaranteed through access, proliferation and hard work alone it took control, absolute control of absolutely everything.
 Still, he could not contain his excitement at the turn of events:

-(Diary Entry 31 January, 1933): We’ve made it, we’ve set up shop in Wilhelmstrasse, Hitler is Chancellor, it is like a fairytale come true.
+(Diary Entry 31 January 1933): We’ve made it, we’ve set up shop in Wilhelmstrasse, Hitler is Chancellor, it is like a fairy tale come true.

 Not quite perhaps, and his enthusiasm would soon be tempered when he did not receive the seat in Government he had expected and believed was his due.

-(Diary Entry 10 February, 1933): Rumours to the affect that I will be appointed Head of Broadcasting.
-I have been sidelined.
+(Diary Entry 10 February 1933): Rumours to the affect that I will be appointed Head of Broadcasting.
+I have been side-lined.

-The Nazis were not yet in full control but they soon would be.
+The Nazis were not yet in full control, but they soon would be.

 On 27 February 1933, the Reichstag went up in flames and a young Dutch communist Marinus van der Lubbe discovered at the scene was arrested and charged.
-Rumours have since persisted that the Nazis set the fire themselves and it has to be said that if they did not then it was certainly convenient.
+Rumours have since persisted that the Nazis set the fire themselves and it must be said that if they did not then it was certainly convenient.

 Hitler demanded that he be given emergency powers to deal with internal dissent and the threat of communist insurrection, the increasingly senile President Hindenburg agreed.
 On 23 March he signed into law the Enabling Act which provided the Chancellor with plenary powers and the right to act in defence of the people without recourse to the German Parliament or the Courts.
 The suspension of civil rights (for the period of four years, to be renewed) meant Hitler now had the power to suppress, silence, and imprison those who posed a threat to the regime.
 It was the beginning of the Nazi Dictatorship.